 All sediments dredged from northern Port Phillip are deemed to be contaminated unless demonstrated otherwise.
-Material deemed to be contaminated will be placed within the southern underwater containment area at the PoMDMG located in the North of the Bay (see Figure 1).
+Material deemed to be contaminated will be placed within an underwater containment area at the PoMDMG located in the North of the Bay (see Figure 1).

-If sediments are determined to be uncontaminated and suitable for unconfined disposal they will be placed within the northern area of the PoMDMG or, subject to geotechnical parameters, utilised for ongoing bund construction and/or maintenance.
+If sediments are determined to be uncontaminated and suitable for unconfined disposal they will be placed within the PoMDMG or, subject to geotechnical parameters, utilised for ongoing bund construction and/or maintenance.